potato-tf/PopExtensionsPlus/tags_documentation.md

     - **cooldown**: Time between repeats

 > [!WARNING]
-> This tag has different behavior for bot_generator spawned bots versus populator spawned bots.
+> - This tag has different behavior for bot_generator spawned bots versus populator spawned bots.
 See bot_action_point on the VDC.
-> For populator spawned bots, stay_time parameter does nothing
+> - For populator spawned bots, stay_time parameter does nothing.
-> For bot_generator spawned bots, duration < stay_time will override stay_time.
+> - For bot_generator spawned bots, duration < stay_time will override stay_time.

 ---